How to Stay on

 improve!
 All you have to do is make the decision and expect success.

-get hectic over the holidays.
-You'll be cooking, shopping, wrapping gifts,
+going to get hectic over the holidays.
+You'll be cooking, shopping, wrapping

-sending cards, going to parties, traveling, visiting family, and so on.
-To stay
+gifts, sending cards, going to parties, traveling, visiting family, and so on.

-on your training and nutrition regimen is definitely going to take some sound
+To stay on your training and nutrition regimen is definitely going to take some

+advance.
 Anticipate what's coming up.
 Write it down.
 Put it on your calendar.
-By doing

-calendar and "make appointments" for ALL your workouts for the next six weeks
+monthly calendar and "make appointments" for ALL your workouts for the next six

-in advance.
-Then, post a copy where you will be forced to look at it every day.
+weeks in advance.
+Then, post a copy where you will be forced to look at it

-This is a powerful exercise that will keep you focused and force you to think
+every day.
+This is a powerful exercise that will keep you focused and force you

 If you try to "wing it" and